- The Diocese

 The schedule of visitations is created each year in the early fall, and sent out to all parishes before the calendar year ends.
 The sending of this schedule has been done in recent years as an electronic communication to all priests and deacons, wardens and church offices.

-Parishes which are scheduled to receive a visitation in the coming year are invited to request preferred dates by email to Arlene Bullard between June 1 and September 15, and we will do everything possible to accommodate those requests.
-In addition to the regularly scheduled visitations by the three bishops of the diocese, we are also able to provide, from time to time, visitations by Bishops Donovan, Packard, Grein and others.
-In this way we can meet the needs of parishes who require a visit for the purpose of confirmation during their "off year."
-Please arrange for such visitations through Arlene Bullard
+Parishes which are scheduled to receive a visitation in 2016 are invited to request preferred dates by email to Arlene Bullard between June 17 and September 15, and everything possible will be done to accommodate those requests.
+In addition to the regularly scheduled visitations by the two bishops of the diocese, we are also able to provide, from time to time, visitations by Bishops Wolf, Sauls and others.
+In this way we can best work to meet the needs of parishes that require a visit for the purpose of confirmation during their "off year."
+Please arrange for such visitations through Arlene Bullard.

 It is also very much the preference of the bishops to officiate only at the principal service at the time of the visitation, unless a very compelling reason suggests that the bishop be present for more than one service.
-It is always expected that the propers for the visitation will be those of the Sunday, as assigned by the lectionary.
+It is always expected that the Propers for the visitation will be those of the Sunday, as assigned by the lectionary.

 Contact Arlene Bullard to request blank certificates for visitations made by Bishop Dietsche and assisting bishops.

 Contact Michelle Chang in order to request blank certificates, checklists and any other information about visitations to be made by Bishop Suffragan Shin.